 the longer a price stays on a certain support or resistance level, the more important and stronger that level gets.

-For example, in the chart below, the Aussie dollar was trading on a tight range between .75 – .77 cents.
+For example, the Aussie dollar was trading on a tight range between .75 – .77 cents.

 And whenever the price moved to .77 cents or just above it the sellers stepped in and drove the price lower.

 This price action went on for several months, indicating that.77 cents was a key resistance level for the Aussie dollar.